image

 Ron Kalfus Chief Financial Officer

 Thank you, Mike.
-To follow on Mike's remarks, we are very pleased to report strong performance in the third quarter of 2024.
-Revenues for the third quarter ended September 30, 2024, increased by 21% to $23.3 million versus $19.3 million for the third quarter of 2023.
+To follow on Mike’s remarks, we are very pleased to report strong performance in the fourth quarter and full year of 2024.
+Revenues for the fourth quarter ended December 31, 2024, increased by 28% to $24.7 million versus $19.4 million for the fourth quarter of 2023.

-Similar to the prior quarter, all of this growth was organic and delivered without expansion of our sales organization, which reflects the leverage we continue to generate from our sales channel and the greater market penetration of our full line of tests into the $5 billion US addressable market.
+Like the prior quarter, all of this growth was organic and delivered without expansion of our sales organization, which reflects the leverage we continue to generate from our sales channel and the greater market penetration of our full line of tests.

 Michael McGarrity Chief Executive Officer & Executive Director

-And as always, we carry a great deal of responsibility to provide value to all of our stakeholders, including patients, customers, payers, and shareholders.
-So thank you for your interest in and support of MDX Health.
-And now I'll turn the call back over to Keith for questions..
+And as always, we carry a great deal of responsibility to provide value for all of our stakeholders, including patients, customers, payers and shareholders.
+Thank you for your interest in and support of MDxHealth, and I’ll turn the call back over to the Operator for questions..

 Operator